WonjoonC/finalProject-Wonjoon-C/writing/report.md

 Howard, Matthew Jungsuk.
 “ESPORT: PROFESSIONAL LEAGUE OF LEGENDS AS CULTURAL HISTORY.”
 University of Houston, 2018.

+Data collected from Wikipedia, Kaggle, Newzoo, and Statistica.

 (Did you remember to add your name(s) to the top of this document?)